drone/docs/content/installation/services/bitbucket_server.md

 # Registration

-You must register your application with Bitbucket Server in order to generate a consumer key and key file.
+You must register your application with Bitbucket Server in order to generate a consumer key.
 Navigate to your account settings and choose Applications from the menu, and click Register new application.
+Now copy & paste the text value from `/etc/bitbucket/key.pem` into the `Public Key` in the incoming link part of the application registration.

 Please use http://drone.mycompany.com/authorize as the Authorization callback URL.